woefe/ytcc/README.md

 alphabet = sdfervghnuiojkl

 # Defines the order of video listings.
-# Possible options: channel, date, title, url, id, watched
+# Possible options: channel, date, title, url, id, watched.
+# Every option can be postfixed with :desc or :asc for descending or ascending sort.
+# If neither :desc nor :asc are given, it defaults to :asc.
-orderby = channel, date
+orderby = channel, date, watched:desc

 # Prompt and table colors.
 Supports 256 colors.
 Hence, values between 0-255 are allowed.